A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Likelihood-Free Bayesian Inference

 where $\mu(\theta)$ and $\Sigma(\theta)$ denote the mean and variance of the model summary statistic at $\theta$.
 In almost any practical example $\mu(\theta)$ and $\Sigma(\theta)$ are unknown and we must replace these quantities with those estimated from $m$ independent model simulations.
 The standard approach is to use the sample mean and variance: and where each simulated data set $\zb^i$, $i=1,\dots,m$, is generated iid from $P^{(n)}_{\theta}$.
 The synthetic likelihood is then approximated as

-This estimate can be fed into a Bayesian algorithm to sample the approximate posterior.
 Unlike ABC, $\hat{g}_A[{\eta(\y)\mid\theta }]$ is not an unbiased estimator of $g_A[{\eta(\y)\mid\theta }]$.
 However, \citet{price2018bayesian} demonstrate empirically that the BSL posterior depends weakly on $m$, provided that $m$ is chosen large enough so that the plug-in synthetic likelihood estimator has a small enough variance to ensure that MCMC mixing is not adversely affected.
 More generally, \cite{frazier2020BSLasymp} demonstrate that if the summary statistics are sub-Gaussian, then the choice of $m$ is immaterial so long as $m$ diverges as $n$ diverges. \citet{price2018bayesian} also consider an unbiased estimator of the multivariate normal density for use within BSL.
 Given the plug-in estimators' simplicity and its weak dependence on $m$, we do not consider the unbiased version here.

 There exist a number of extensions to the standard BSL procedure.
-For example, \citet{an2020robust} develop a semi-parametric estimator that it is more robust to the Gaussian assumption.
+For example, \citet{an2020robust} develop a semi-parametric estimator that is more robust to the Gaussian assumption.
 Further, \citet{priddle2019efficient} consider a whitening transformation to de-correlate summary statistics combined with a shrinkage estimator of the covariance to reduce the number of model simulations required to precisely estimate the synthetic likelihood.
 See \citet{Drovandi2018handbook} for some other extensions to BSL.
 For the examples in this paper, we find that the standard BSL method is sufficient to illustrate the results.

+The Monte Carlo estimates of the likelihood obtained from ABC or BSL replace the intractable likelihood within a Bayesian algorithm to sample the approximate posterior.
+Here we use a Metropolis-Hastings Markov chain Monte Carlo (MCMC) algorithm to sample the ABC or BSL target, in order to ensure that most proposed parameter values are proposed in areas of high (approximate) posterior support.
+MCMC was first considered as a sampling algorithm for ABC in \citet{Marjoram2003}, whereas \citet{Wood2010,price2018bayesian} develop MCMC for BSL.

 Traditionally, the choice of summary statistics in likelihood-free methods such as ABC and BSL has been crucial.
 In the context of ABC, it is generally agreed that one should aim for a low dimensional summary statistic that hopefully carries most of the information contained in the full data.
 BSL has been shown to be more tolerant to a higher dimensional summary statistic than ABC, provided that the distribution of the model summary statistic is regular enough \citep{price2018bayesian, frazier2019robust, frazier2020BSLasymp}.
 However, increasing the number of statistics in BSL will still require increasing the number of model simulations for precisely estimating the synthetic likelihood, so care still needs to be taken.